mozilla/sccache/docs/Caching.md

 To know if the storage contains the artifact we need, we are computing some hashes to make sure the input is the same.

-Because the configuration and environnement matter, the hash computation takes a few parameters into account.
+Because the configuration and environment matter, the hash computation takes a few parameters into account.

 ## How hash keys are computed.